 The information that care home staff can see in a shared care record.

-The Care homes view information will be incorporated into the Core information standard during the next update, expected end of 2020.
+The Care homes view information will be incorporated into the Core information standard during the next update, expected end beginning of 2021.